spooknik/SkyrimSE-Linux-Modding/README.md

 * So far as I can tell all SKSE plugin mods (.dll) work as they should.
 Just add them as you normally would.
 * Audio can be buggy.
 In Xterm before launching the game, you can run: `winetricks sound=alsa` to try to switch to ALSA sound.
 Or `winetricks sound=pulseaudio` for Pulse Audio.
 It may differ from system to system.
 * No idea if this works in Skyrim VR.
 Please don't ask.
+* Untested with DynDOLOD and SkyProc.
+DynDOLOD will probably run okay.
+Just run it via Xterm.
+SkyProc will likely involve some trickery with java.